zdist/ot-cmp-qa/README.md

-# ot-cmp-qa
-QA Testing OneTrust Scripts
+# QA Testing OneTrust Scripts

+This is currently a work in progress...
+This repo was inspired by OneTrust's `OneTrust.testLog()` functionality.